 Update: Mediate has compiled these and one more 2015 example, in which John Heilemann (then of Bloomberg) asked Sanders about income inequality, in a helpful video.

 This was not an exhaustive search, and there are plenty of other examples of reporters asking Sanders narrower questions about income inequality.
 I tried to find the questions that were as broad as possible, given that that was the type of question Sanders said he hadn’t been asked.
-(Another asked him, for instance, whether his stance on taxing the wealthy was more about deficit reduction or income inequality, for instance.)
+(Another asked him, for instance, whether his stance on taxing the wealthy was more about deficit reduction or income inequality.)

 It’s also worth emphasizing that Nexis doesn’t include transcripts of every interview every reporter has ever conducted with Sanders; far from it.
 It includes a very limited universe of mostly broadcast interviews and debates for which transcripts were available.